filip-tichanek/covid_viability/README.md

 ---------------------------------------------------------------------------------------------------

-This is a statistical report of the study ***Low Risk of Prolonged SARS-CoV-2 Shedding and Molecular Evolution in Kidney Transplant Recipients during the Omicron Era: A Prospective Observational Study*** that is currently *under review* in the [American Journal of Transplantation](https://www.amjtransplant.org/) journal.
+This is a statistical report of the study ***Low Risk of Prolonged SARS-CoV-2 Shedding and Molecular Evolution in Kidney Transplant Recipients during the Omicron Era: A Prospective Observational Study*** that is *accepted* in the [American Journal of Transplantation](https://www.amjtransplant.org/) journal.

 When using this code or data, cite the original publication:

-> TO BE ADDED
+> Zahradka, Ivan, Vojtech Petr, Jan Paces, Jana Zdychova, Alena Srbova, Radomira Limberkova, Timotej Suri, et al. 2024.
+“Low Risk of Prolonged SARS-CoV-2 Shedding and Molecular Evolution in Kidney Transplant Recipients During the Omicron Era: A Prospective Observational Study.”
+American Journal of Transplantation, December. https://doi.org/10.1016/j.ajt.2024.11.031.

-BibTex citation for the original publication:
+BibTex citation is provided in [CITATION.bib](https://github.com/filip-tichanek/covid_viability/blob/main/CITATION.bib)

-> TO BE ADDED

 ---------------------------------------------------------------------------------------------------